andf-crl/docs/_includes/v21.2/orchestration/start-cockroachdb-helm-secure.md

 {{site.data.alerts.callout_danger}}
-The CockroachDB Helm chart is compatible with Kubernetes versions 1.22 and earlier (the latest version as of this writing).
+The CockroachDB Helm chart is compatible with Kubernetes [version](cluster-settings.html#setting-version)s 1.22 and earlier (the latest [version](cluster-settings.html#setting-version) as of this writing).
 However, no new feature development is currently planned.
 If you are experiencing issues with a Helm deployment on production, contact our [Support team](https://support.cockroachlabs.com/).

 If you are already running a secure Helm deployment on Kubernetes 1.22 and later, you must migrate away from using the Kubernetes CA for cluster authentication.
-For details, see [Certificate management](/docs/{{site.versions["stable"]}}/secure-cockroachdb-kubernetes.html?filters=helm#migration-to-self-signer).
+For details, see [Certificate management](/docs/{{site.[version](cluster-settings.html#setting-version)s["stable"]}}/secure-cockroachdb-kubernetes.html?filters=helm#migration-to-self-signer).
 {{site.data.alerts.end}}

 {{site.data.alerts.callout_info}}
 Secure CockroachDB deployments on Amazon EKS via Helm are [not yet supported](https://github.com/cockroachdb/cockroach/issues/38847).
 {{site.data.alerts.end}}

-1. [Install the Helm client](https://helm.sh/docs/intro/install) (version 3.0 or higher) and add the `cockroachdb` chart repository:
+1. [Install the Helm client](https://helm.sh/docs/intro/install) ([version](cluster-settings.html#setting-version) 3.0 or higher) and add the `cockroachdb` chart repository:

     {% include_cached copy-clipboard.html %}
     ~~~ shell